msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

 ### SHRDC Custom Frappe Docker
 - Prerequisites: Docker Engine, Docker Compose
-- Apps included: Frappe, ERPNext, Metabase Integration.
+- Frappe Apps included: ERPNext, Metabase Integration.

 ### Setup
 1. Clone this repo in a directory of your choice